 One of these, Ovahimba Point, near the Ovahimba village of Okandjombo, could be one of the best surf spots in the world, as well as one of the most inaccessible.
 Then there's Angras Juntas, Elizabeth Bay, Hottentot Bay, Spencer Bay and the classic righthand breaking Luderitz Wedge.

 Other favourite spots in Namibia: Walvis Bay, Swakopmund and Cape Cross, more into the wilderness with a continuous left break hundreds of metres long at times.

 Icy waters, sharks, inaccessibility and lack of infrastructure are major challenges to surfing the Skeleton Coast.

-For the most variety in surf and locations South Africa is the single destination with the best to offer in Africa, for convenience and renown it's Morocco and for less crowds and world-class surf go to Senegal.
+For the most variety in surf and locations, South Africa is the single destination with the best to offer in Africa, for convenience and renown it's Morocco and for fewer crowds and world-class surf go to Senegal.
 If pretty beaches and good weather matter, as well as budget, then Mozambique's your place and if you're looking for a challenge and a mission then Namibia's Skeleton Coast is calling.